philli-philip/journey/docs/Archicteture.md

 - DeletedAt: The timestamp when the user journey was deleted.

 ### Step

 - id: ShortID
 - name: A unique name for the step.
 - Dimensions: A list of dimensions for the step.
   - description: A detailed description of the step. short support Markdown

-### Dimension
+# Dimensions

+## base attributes

 - id: ShortID
 - name: A unique name for the dimension.
 - description: A detailed description of the dimension. short support Markdown
-- Type: The type of the dimension.
-Can be one of the following.
-In the future the type should be extenable as it makes the system more flexible and powerful.
-    - Text
-    - Number
-    - Image
+- createdAt, updatedAt, deletedAt

+## Insights

+Insights can be small snippets about a producct, user, market.
+An insight can be linked to multiple steps.

 ### Utilities

 - ShortID: Is a unique identifier for identiying any object.
 Created with NanoID or any other unique identifier generator.